borysrybak/information-and-user-action-bot-scenario/README.md

 - [x] Answers of these questions were in a **CSV** file with the specific area of topics around health insurance risk assessment, exemptions etc. (Questions->Answer file).
 - [x] Natural language understanding ([NLU](https://en.wikipedia.org/wiki/Natural_language_understanding)) was required in Greek so we used another service than [LUIS](https://www.luis.ai/home), [Wit.ai](https://wit.ai/).
 - [x] Channel for the bot to be deployed was the custom UI of an internal [Java](https://java.com/pl/download/) web application that is used for **communication between brokers and underwriters**.
-- [x] Reply back to a written query which may be a bit wordy.
-If topic was not understandable, question was assigned to the underwriter.
+- [x] Not understandable question is assigned to the underwriter directly.

 ### Solution Base Overview